 Latest newsView all news

-Transcrime has been awarded as coordinator project INVERT (Identifying compaNies and Victims in the Exploitation phase to disRupt the financial business model of adult and child labour Trafficking), part of the ISF Programme funded by the European Commission.
-This project aims at counteracting the use of legal companies by labour…
+On July 4, Transcrime hosted the kick-off meeting of the INVERT project (Identifying compaNies and Victims in the Exploitation phase to disRupt the financial business model of adult and child labour Trafficking).
+The project, co-funded by the European Union, aims to strengthen criminal investigations on adult and child labour exploitation,…

 Kick-off meeting of the KLEPTOTRACE Project – Milan